zchisholm/TKH-Group-2-Docker/README.md

 For containers that might not use Bash as their default shell (like Alpine Linux, which uses /bin/sh), you may need to adjust the command accordingly.
 Replace <container_name_or_id> with the actual name or ID of your container.

 ### Performing basic operations

 **Updating package lists.**

+It's a good practice to update the package lists in your container to ensure you have the latest repository information.
+Depending on the Linux distribution running in your container, you can use one of the following commands:
+- For CentOS:
+  - ```bash
+    yum update -y
+    ```
+  This command updates the list of available packages and their versions, but it does not install or upgrade any packages.

+- For Ubuntu and Kali Linux:
+  - ```bash
+    apt-get update
+    ```
+  Similar to the yum command, this updates the list of available packages without installing or upgrading them.

 **Installing software**

+To test the package management system further, you can try installing a package.
+Here's how to install curl, a command-line tool for transferring data with URLs:
+- For CentOS:
+  - ```bash
+    yum install -y curl
+    ```

+- For Ubuntu and Kali Linux:
+  - ```bash
+    apt-get install -y curl
+    ```

 **Navigating the filesystem**

+Explore the filesystem of your container using common shell commands:
+- Use ls to list the contents of the current directory.
+- Change directories with cd <directory_name>.
+- Create a new directory using mkdir <new_directory_name>.

 ## H. Docker Management Commands

 **Package Application**

 Tell Docker to package the application

 ```bash